JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 Thanks to Kotlin Multiplatform, you can define the data model once as a common abstraction and refer to it from both the backend and the frontend.

-The data model for 'ShoppingListItem` should have:
+The data model for `ShoppingListItem` should have:

 * A textual description of an item
 * A numeric priority for an item